 Why is my game data growing for no apparent reason?

 After a certain amount of operations, Foundry will automatically “Compact the database”, meaning it will remove all the duplicated lines from the file that were created by update operations.
-It will also do it when you open Foundry, so when you see the world size or your data usage go from 5MB to 20MB for example, you’ll notice that once you launch the world again, it will drop back down to the original 5MB.
+It will also do this when you open Foundry, so if you see the world size or your data usage go from 5MB to 20MB, you’ll notice that once you launch the world again, it will drop back down to the original 5MB.

-This is normal Foundry behavior, and because of it, The Forge actually has a padding of 100MB extra above the quota limit to allow Foundry to take that into account and do its database compaction algorithm safely.
+This is normal Foundry behavior, and because of it, The Forge has a padding of 100MB extra above the quota limit to allow Foundry to take that into account, and use its database compaction algorithm safely.

 Are there differences between a local Foundry and one hosted on The Forge?